glic3rinu/passlib/docs/lib/passlib.hash.postgres_md5.rst

   (eg ``admin``, ``root``, ``postgres``) will occur more frequently as salts, weakening the effectiveness of the salt in foiling pre-computed tables.

-* Since it sends raw ascii into a single MD5 digest, existing MD5 lookup tables have an increased chance of being able to reverse common hashes.
+* Since the keyspace of ``user+password`` is still a subset of ascii characters, existing MD5 lookup tables have an increased chance of being able to reverse common hashes.

 * It's simplicity makes high-speed brute force attacks much more feasible.